-Focus on the things that matter to you, less on the things that don't.
+Focus on the things that matter, less on the things that don't.

 Snapper Rocks, Queensland Australia